nfcpy/nfcpy/docs/index.rst

 .. warning::

-   The documentation is work in progress and incomplete.
-It relates to the development branch https://launchpad.net/~stephen-tiedemann/nfcpy/dev-docs.
+   The documentation is work in progress and pretty much incomplete.
+Bear with me that this changes.

 Contents: